Philip Brophy: Music

 In 1980, he founded the Innocent Records label with fellow Melbourne musician David Chesworth.
 Throughout the early 1980s, Brophy wrote numerous compositions and multi-media pieces.
+During 1985 he was the drummer in Olympic Sideburns.
 In the late 1990s, Brophy founded the Sound Punch label, and released both solo works, and collaborations with Maria Kozic, Bill McDonald, and fellow RMIT academic Philip Samartzis.

 Film

 After the dissolution of → ↑ →, with whom Brophy had made numerous collaborative film and video works (including Super-8 and 16mm versions of No Dance), he set his ambitions on making higher budget films, and became more involved in sound design.

 In 1988 he made an experimental short film Salt, Saliva, Sperm and Sweat.
 His first feature film, Body Melt, was released in 1993, and was funded by the Australian Film Commission and Film Victoria.
 Two short films were produced in 2004, The Sound Of Milk and Words In My Mouth - Voices In My Head (Anna).